 Motion tweening moves, rotates or resizes an objects in an animation.
 Here’s how you use motion tween.

 First, select layer 1, then draw a square using the Rectangle tool.
 Then, click on layer 2, and draw a circle using the Oval tool.
+Use any colors you like.

 3- Create fading effect

 Now it’s done!
 Test your movie by pressing Ctrl+Enter to view your animation.
+What happens if we set the Alpha to 0 in Frame 1 instead of in Frame 30?

 Here is a very fast tutorial and explanation of Classic Tweening by Alan Becker: